RastislavMirek/FlexColorPicker/README.md

     pod try FlexColorPicker

 ### Direct Instalation
-If you are not Cocoapods or SPM user clone the color picker from repository with this command:
+If you are not Cocoapods or SPM user you can clone the color picker from repository with this command:

     git clone https://github.com/RastislavMirek/FlexColorPicker